KittyGiraudel/SJSJ/_glossary/LOCALFORAGE.md

 [localForage](https://mozilla.github.io/localForage/#localforage) is a JavaScript library that improves the offline experience of your web app by using an asynchronous data store with a simple, `localStorage`-like API.
 It allows developers to store many types of data instead of just strings.

 localForage includes a localStorage-backed fallback store for browsers with no IndexedDB or WebSQL support.
-Asynchronous storage is available in the current versions of all major browsers: Chrome, Firefox, IE, and Safari (including Safari Mobile).
+Asynchronous storage is available in the current versions of all major browsers: Chrome, Firefox, Internet Explorer, and Safari (including Safari Mobile).

 **localForage offers a callback API as well as support for the** [ES6 Promises API](/_glossary/PROMISE.md), so you can use whichever you prefer.